 It is imperative that children enjoy music and begin to learn and appreciate the beauty and necessity of music in their lives.
 We are committed to ensuring that the children understand the importance of music as a valuable tool across the curriculum and throughout other subjects, including drama, history, guided reading, RE and English.
 This ensures the children value music and can use their musical skills, knowledge and experiences in various contexts.

 As they progress, we expect the children to explore more extended pieces of music, understanding how music can represent feelings and emotions.
 We teach the children how to work with others to compose music and perform for an audience.

 In God's family, we grow and learn in love, hope and faith.

 Why is Music important?

 Music has been proven to help children's well-being and focus their concentration.
-A school which celebrates the musical achievements of its pupils is more likely to have confident, happier children.
-Listening to and performing a wide range of music also enables pupils to explore different cultures aside from their own, which broadens their understanding and contributes to a deeper understanding of the world around them.
+A school that celebrates its pupils' musical achievements is more likely to have confident, happier children.
+Listening to and performing a wide range of music also enables pupils to explore different cultures aside from their own, broadening their understanding and contributing to a deeper understanding of the world around them.
 This is vital in a school like St Ambrose that aims for each child to be an advocate for change in the world.

-At St. Ambrose we use a variety of different schemes to ensure your child is taught the skills in the National Curriculum (available in the files).
+At St. Ambrose, we use various schemes to ensure your child is taught the skills in the National Curriculum (available in the files).
 The National Curriculum splits music skills into three strands; listening and appraising, composing and performing.
 We aim for every child to be exposed to all three strands in every lesson.

-We use One Education Music who provide a specialist teacher once a week to provide curriculum music.
-We use charanga, music ia the classroom, bbc music and many others to ensure the children receive a broad, balanced and connected curriculum.
+We use One Education Music which provides a specialist teacher once a week to provide curriculum music.
+We use charanga, music in the classroom, BBC music and many others to ensure the children receive a broad, balanced and connected curriculum.
 Please see the files below for the skills and knowledge your child will be taught in each year group.